 Contoura Vision LASIK technology uses Laser methods to create a topographic image of the Eye’s surface using enhanced mapping technology.
 This map then guides a surgeon on how to reshape the cornea, the transparent outer layer of the human Eye, to resolve near-sightedness, farsightedness, and astigmatism vision abnormalities.
 Contoura Vision LASIK comes with risks, just like any other surgery.
-But the procedure is generally considered safe and effective, and most patients see a significant improvement in their vision after it.
+However the procedure is generally considered safe and effective, and most patients see a significant improvement in their vision after it.
 Some of the risks of the system are dry eyes, glare, halos, and not enough or excessive correction.

 SMILE LASIK Surgery

 This is the abbreviated form for Small Incision Lenticule Extraction (SMILE).
-Smile is yet another recent addition to next-generation innovative and hi precision LASIK vision solutions; SMILE is a minimally invasive laser Flapless method.
+Smile is yet another recent addition to next-generation innovative and high-precision LASIK vision solutions; SMILE is a minimally invasive laser Flapless method.
 The curvature of your cornea is altered by SMILE surgery using surgically safe low-pulse lasers.
 This returns refraction to normal, restoring sharp vision.
-In addition, it reduces or eliminates the need for spectacles or contact lenses. .
+In addition, it reduces or eliminates the need for spectacles or contact lenses.
 SMILE is still in its early stages even though results so far have been excellent.
 It was approved in 2016 for myopia correction and in 2018 for astigmatism correction.
-After Relax SMILE surgical procedure, one can conduct almost all routine life activities and work duties without corrective lenses.
+After a relaxing SMILE surgical procedure, one can conduct almost all routine life activities and work duties without corrective lenses.
 As a result, your vision will undoubtedly improve.
 SMILE is inspired by Nobel Prize-winning physics technology and is considered a quantum leap in the refractive surgery ecosystem.

 Alternatives Choices to LASIK LASER & IOL Implants

 because of the thin cornea, eye topography, vision stability, and age, not all people can opt for LASIK LASER.
 Does it mean disappointment to those who want to get rid of eyeglasses?
-The answer is a big NO. we have several methods available to help you live without your spectacles or contact lenses or reduce your dependence on eyeglasses.
-Here are some of the most preferred LASIK alternative choices that we cover at our hospital.
+The answer is a big NO. We have several methods available to help you live without your spectacles or contact lenses or reduce your dependence on eyeglasses.
+Here are some of the most preferred LASIK choices that we cover at our hospital.